Ramadan at UWE Bristol

-Students will often find that Ramadan coincides with assessments, examinations and placements, including resits and retakes.
+You will often find that Ramadan coincides with assessments, examinations and placements, including resits and retakes.
 Managing these commitments while observing Ramadan can be a challenge.
-However, Ramadan, of itself, is not considered by the University to be a legitimate extenuating circumstance or reason for claiming mitigating circumstances for assessments.
+Please refer to the University’s guidance on personal circumstances if you miss an exam to participate in collective worship, abstinence or a ritual.

-It is important that students observing Ramadan consider the impact it may have on their studies or placements.
-Students will need to:
+If you're observing Ramadan, it's important that you consider the impact it may have on your studies or placements.
+You will need to: